fenago/tableau-intermediate/lab-guides/md/Lab_2.md

-In this recipe, we\'ll learn how to split a field into multiple fields:
+In this lab, we\'ll learn how to split a field into multiple fields:

 1. In the **`Data Source`** page, right-click on the header of the